salkinium/hotbox/software/README.md

 The sources are compiled using the [XPCC library][xpcc], which is used for GPIO, Communication, Processing, Build System and Serial Debugging.
-Enter the `box` directory
+Enter the `source` directory

-	$ cd /path/to/hotbox/software/box
+	$ cd /path/to/hotbox/software/source

 To compile, execute: